 Notice the elongated truss rod cover pictured above and below.
 This is the only Sunburst Flying V that I have ever seen with this style of truss rod cover.

 Pictured below: Serial Number: 932954.
-This amazing Sunburst Flying V was one of the three owned by Jimi Hendrix.
+This amazing Sunburst Flying V was one of the two sunburst Flying Vs owned by Jimi Hendrix.
 It is now owned by the Hard Rock Cafe.
 Hendrix used it from January 1969 to May 1970 just before he received his custom made left-handed V. This guitar is 100% factory original and totally unmolested.
+His other sunbust V is the one he did his famous psychedelic paint job on.

 Serial Number: 93273x.
 This beautiful Sunburst V was probably made at the same time as the Hendrix V pictured above.
 Both have the 932 "gap" series serial numbers.
 There are also two sparkling burgundy Vs that have the 932 "gap" series serial number.
 This incredible Sunburst V is factory original except for the added strap button on the inner edge of the upper wing.
 Thanks Tim.
 Posted: Oct.
 2013.